Pythonity/font-awesome-to-png/README.md

                            ".png").
 If all files are exported, it is used as a prefix.
-      --font FONT          Font file to use (default: fontawesome-webfont.ttf) --css CSS            Path to the CSS file defining icon names (default: using internal icon list) --list               List available icon names and exit --size SIZE          Icon size in pixels (default: 16)
+      --font FONT          Font file to use (default: fontawesome-webfont.ttf) --css CSS            Path to the CSS file defining icon names (instead of the predefined list)
+      --list               List available icon names and exit --size SIZE          Icon size in pixels (default: 16)